LINE

 Maria Loizidou’s video work “Self-Other” consists of a series of pencil drawings where the figures of Siamese twins (connected back to back) attempt to put on a coat made for two.
 This is a difficult move because of their connection as they are dependent on each other, and yet the act is constantly on a loop.
 The work refers to the Cyprus Problem that has been on a loop without resolution for over four decades now.

 Today, as the capitalist system with an informed choice and a great appetite trivialize all elements of existence, we are beset by effortlessly-obtained superficial achievements and commercial trickery.
-Human beings who are deprived of individual responsibility and awareness refuse to confront their own reality and choose to adopt an attitude intending to corrupt all the values that make us human, without realizing the importance of collective responsibility.
-This obliges a call to new memento mori to humanity.
+Human beings who are deprived of individual responsibility and awareness refuse to confront their own reality and choose to adopt an attitude intending to corrupt all the values that make us human, without realising the importance of collective responsibility.
+This calls for a new memento mori to humanity.

 Ceren Oykut